eh8/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/eh8/dotfiles/master/install.sh)"
 ```

-> This repo assumes your system username is `eh8`.
+> These dotfiles contains a number of hardcoded values, including system username and email address.
+It also assumes you use 1Password.